ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 **Authentication:** With (EC)DH key exchanges it's still the certificate that is signed by a CA and then hopefully trusted by the client.
-To authenticate the connection the server will sign the parameters contained in the `ServerKeyExchange` message with its private key.
+To authenticate the connection the server will sign the parameters contained in the `ServerKeyExchange` message with the certificate's private key.
 The client verifies the signature with the certificate's public key and only then proceeds with the handshake.

 ## Abbreviated Handshakes in TLS 1.2